Skip to main content

 Integrating Indigenous Knowledge and Seasonal Calendars into Work Plans

-Integrating Indigenous ecological knowledge (IEK) into land management action is a priority for many Indigenous (and non-indigenous) natural and cultural heritage management groups.
-ESS has developed systems that are able to connect local IEK to its management implications and integrate it into work plans and on-ground action.
+Integrating Indigenous ecological knowledge (IEK) into action is a priority for many Indigenous (and non-indigenous) natural and cultural heritage management groups.
+ESS has developed systems that are able to connect local IEK to its management implications and integrate it into work plans and on-ground operations.

-This can be done a number of ways, but usually involves working with groups to identify their land and cultural management priorities, collect knowledge relevant to management and developing work plans that are structured around these priorities and knowledge.
-In many cases, these priorities and knowledge has already been documented in the form of a Healthy Country Plan (HCP).
-In these cases, ESS assists groups to implement management strategies and develop work plans that directly link to the priorities and knowledge established in the (HCP).
+This can be done a number of ways, but usually involves working with groups to identify their land and cultural management priorities, collect knowledge relevant to management, and developing work plans or projects that are structured around these priorities and knowledge.
+In many cases, these priorities and knowledge are well-understood or have already been documented in the form of a Healthy Country Plan (HCP).
+In such cases, ESS assists groups to implement management strategies and develop work plans that directly link to the priorities and knowledge established in the (HCP).

 Operationalising Indigenous Seasonal Calendars